nhsx/open-source-policy/open-source-policy.md

 ## 4. How to open source code

-Although the idea of open sourcing code may at first appear intimidating, this document outlines the six steps that are necessary.
+Although the idea of open sourcing code may at first appear intimidating, this document outlines the nine steps that are necessary.
 The following components turn common coding standards into best practice, helping to ensure that the code produced within and for the NHS fully supports our Commitments and Values.
 Many examples of best practice are available (and linked throughout) at [local,](https://github.com/yorkshire-and-humber-care-record/fhir-appliance) [national](https://github.com/QCovid/QCovid), and [global](https://github.com/gerddie/ginkgocadx) scale.

-### Repositories
+### a.
+Repositories

 Most open source code is published in a repository, a form of internet hosting that allows for limited or broad access.
 Many developers and analysts choose to publish their code through language specific platforms, like the[ Python Package Index](https://pypi.org/) or the [Comprehensive R Archive Network](https://cran.r-project.org/), as well as more general platforms like [GitHub](https://github.com/).